January 2, 2024 · 8 min read · 5,272 views

 php artisan migrate

-If you're not using Valet or Laragon, you can use the built-in PHP server to serve your Laravel application locally:
+If you're not using the services we mentioned above (Laravel Herd, Valet or Laragon), you can use the built-in PHP command to serve your Laravel application locally:

 php artisan serve

-With these steps, you've set up your development environment on MacOS using Homebrew or on Windows using Laragon.
-You have PHP, Composer, Node.js, NPM, and a database ready to go for your Laravel application project.
+With these steps, you've set up your development environment on MacOS and Windows using Laravel Herd.
+You might have also chosen to use Homebrew for MacOS or Laragon for Windows.
+Now you have PHP, Composer, Node.js, NPM, and a database ready to go for your Laravel application project.
 Laravel's simplicity and elegance, combined with these tools, make for a powerful development experience, whether you're a beginner or an experienced developer.

 If you need help with a Laravel project let's get in touch.